Increasing community trust and event attendance by 18%

 Key design insights include:

-• Video storytelling to show what a gahtering feels like, reducing uncertainty for first-timers
+• Video storytelling to show what a gahtering includes, reducing uncertainty for first-timers

 • Calendar available without social media